samhiggie/cmssw/Calibration/LumiAlCaRecoProducers/README.md

 ## Running

-First complete the corrections using the Random triggered data set.
+First, complete the corrections using the Random triggered data set.
 To change the configuration you may edit the file:
 ```
 Calibration/LumiAlCaRecoProducers/test/raw_corr_Random_cfg.py